 The Red Thread Garden

 First of all, wondering through the Conceptual Gardens, I was straight away drawn to the Red Thread Garden.
-I loved it’s stunning planting scheme, with it’s subtle accents of red sanguisorba, rodgersia and nandina and beautiful contrasting foliage.
+I loved it’s stunning planting scheme, with it’s subtle accents of red sanguisorba, rodgersia and nandina and contrasting foliage.
 These planting ideas would work really well in a shady area of your garden.
-I also loved the Cornus controversa or ‘Wedding Cake’ tree, which has a beautiful shape.
+I also loved the Cornus controversa or ‘Wedding Cake’ tree, which has such a beautiful shape.

 I got chatting to the garden designer, Robert Barker.
 He had come up with a clever concept for the garden.
 It was based on the Chinese legend of the red string of fate.
 The myth states that everyone is born with a red string tied round their ankle.
 This links them to those who they are destined to encounter in their lifetime.
 Robert had woven a complex pattern of red strings round oak posts in the garden to illustrate this idea.
 Visitors were also handed some red string and were invited to interact and add this to the posts.
 This added their connection to the garden.